Lake Hopatcong Yacht Club

-The Lake Hopatcong Yacht Club is a private club located in Mount Arlington, Morris County, New Jersey, United States, in the northwestern part of New Jersey, on the state's largest lake, Lake Hopatcong.
+The Lake Hopatcong Yacht Club is a private yacht club located in Mount Arlington, Morris County, New Jersey, United States, in the northwestern part of New Jersey, on the small peninsula of Bertrand Island along the state's largest lake, Lake Hopatcong.

 The club is non-profit, and governed by a slate of volunteers, elected by its members.
 The organization features an active sailing and social schedule, with an emphasis on activities for the entire family.

 History

 The club was founded in 1905, and the current clubhouse dates to 1910.
 In 2004, as part of the Club's centennial celebrations, N.J.
 Landing wrote A century of summers: the Lake Hopatcong Yacht Club's first hundred years which was a joint project of the Lake Hopatcong Historical Museum and the Lake Hopatcong Yacht Club.

 Clubhouse

 The clubhouse was built in the Adirondack style, using local logs.
 The exterior is white; the "great hall" interior displays the Adirondack architecture with dark woodwork, decorated in a nautical motif with the photographs of all past commodores adorning the walls.
 There is a large porch used for dining and gatherings that overlooks the lake.